shrishjay/shrishjay/README.md

 # 💫 About Me:
-Hi 👋, I'm Shrishjay Acharya<br>A passionate Data Science student and Linux Enthusiast from India and I love FOSS ;)
+Hi 👋, I'm Shrishjay Acharya<br>A passionate Data Science student and Linux Enthusiast from India.

 ## 🌐 Socials: